-As reported by Department of Agriculture: 2016 Wisconsin Agricultural Statistics, Wisconsin is America's Dairyland but there is more produced and processed in our state than just milk and cheese.
+As reported by Department of Agriculture: Wisconsin Agriculture by Numbers, Wisconsin is America's Dairyland but there is more produced and processed in our state than just milk and cheese.

-Wisconsin is one of the top states in the production of the major processing vegetables.
+Wisconsin is second in the nation for total production and value of production of the major processing vegetables.

-- In 2016 Wisconsin grew 363,552 tons of snap beans, 106,150 tons of carrots for processing, 33,172 tons of cucumbers for pickles, and 63,050 tons of green peas. - The state ranks third in the nation in potato production, harvesting potatoes on 64,000 acres
+- In 2014 Wisconsin grew 312,280 tons of snap beans, 107,100 tons of carrots for processing, 38,800 tons of cucumbers for pickles, and 70,640 tons of green peas. - The state ranks third in the nation in potato production, harvesting potatoes on 63,000 acres in 2014.

-- The state is known for its fruit production, including its state fruit: the cranberry - Wisconsin cranberry production totaled 6.13 million barrels.
-Growers harvested 21,100 acres.
-Wisconsin produces 64% of the nation's crop, making us the top cranberry producing state in the country - The state also produces a large tart cherry crop, producing 13.6 million pounds - Wisconsin boasts many apple orchards producing 41.0 million pounds of apples
+The state is known for its fruit production, including its state fruit: the cranberry.

+- Wisconsin cranberry production for 2014 totaled 5.04 million barrels.
+Growers harvested 20,400 acres.
+Wisconsin produces 58% of the nation's crop, making us the top cranberry producing state in the country. - The state also produces a large tart cherry crop, producing 12 million pounds in 2014.

-Below is information from the needs assessment (2016-2019) provided by our WIOA 167 - NFJP grantee United Migrant Opportunity Services (UMOS):
+Below is information from the needs assessment provided by our WIOA 167 - NFJP grantee United Migrant Opportunity Services (UMOS):